WizardMac/ReadStat/README.md

 Originally developed for [Wizard](http://www.wizardmac.com/), ReadStat is a command-line tool and MIT-licensed C library for reading files from popular stats packages.
-Supported formats include:
+Supported data formats include:

-* SAS: SAS7BDAT, SAS7BCAT, and XPORT
+* SAS: SAS7BDAT (binary file) and XPORT (transport file)
-* Stata: DTA 104-119
+* Stata: DTA (binary file) versions 104-119
-* SPSS: POR, SAV, and ZSAV
+* SPSS: POR (portable file), SAV (binary file), and ZSAV (compressed binary)

+Supported metadata formats include:

+* SAS: SAS7BCAT (catalog file)
+* Stata: DCT (dictionary file)

-There is also write support for all formats except SAS7BCAT.
+There is also write support for all the data formats, but not the metadata formats. *The produced SAS7BDAT files still cannot be read by SAS*, but feel free to contribute your binary-format expertise here.

 For reading in R data files, please see the related [librdata](https://github.com/WizardMac/librdata) project.

 Installation